 Because it was not used (and was not intended to be used) at

 the accident site, I did not examine the sifter and had no opportunity

 16th October the MCC deployed to the accident area and it began

 work on 20th October.
 The task-plan involved processing the

 perimeters of the area beyond the flood line, starting from

-traversed by the MCC were to be cleared manually after the machine
+traversed by the MCC were to be searched and cleared manually after the machine

 had passed.
 It was intended that the safe lane should mark the

 perimeter of the area, but this was varied when local people